Dr. Jeb Jungwirth, Ph.D., M.A.

 Dr. Jungwirth has taught courses in developmental, personality, and social psychology at Duquesne University and the Community College of Allegheny County.
 He has training and experience in neuropsychological assessment, substance abuse treatment, ecopsychology, and Eastern philosophy-based meditation.

-Clinical Philosophy:
+Clinical philosophy:

 Selected scholarship: